interuss/dss/monitoring/uss_qualifier/scenarios/faa/uft/message_signing_finalize.md

 This test scenario instructs a mock USS to finalize a message signing report from captured data.

+## Resources

+### mock_uss

+The means to communicate with the mock USS that has been collecting message signing data.

 ## Finalize message signing test case

 ### Signal mock USS test step